JAlcocerT/JAlcocerT/content/blog/biz-wp-ghost-more.md

 To sell to the masses, **you need a cool UI** for the users to manage their stuff and make it scalable.

 {{< callout type="info" >}}
-If you are looking for a [LinkTree Alternative](https://jalcocert.github.io/JAlcocerT/linktree-web-alternative/)
+If you are looking for a [LinkTree Alternative, see LinkStack](https://jalcocert.github.io/JAlcocerT/linktree-web-alternative/)
 {{< /callout >}}